 The first trend of the translation industry

 The first global trend, and the most visible one, is the increasing number of internet users who don’t speak English.
-Arabic, Hindi, Spanish, Cantonese and Portuguese are all now complementing the more established internet languages of English, German, French and Russian.
-This means that a translation agency needs to expand its offer to cover their clients’ broader requirements.
+Arabic, Hindi, Spanish, Cantonese, and Portuguese are all now complementing the more established internet languages of English, German, French, and Russian.
+Thus, this means that a translation agency needs to expand its offer to cover its clients’ broader requirements.

 The second trend of the translation industry